-If you are already an expert toy maker, you have probably heard about all these tips before (and most likely are using them as well).
-But for anyone new in the world of amigurumi, I thought I would put together a little list with techniques I found really improved the look of my toys.
+If you're already an expert toy maker, you've probably heard about all of these techniques before (and most likely are using them as well).
+But for anyone new in the world of amigurumi, I thought I would put together a little list of techniques I found really improved the look of my toys.

 You know that pesky little hole, that will be left in the middle of the first round if you start crocheting with a chain?
 The answer to that problem is a "magic ring" - an adjustable loop you can pull tightly closed.
 See the tutorial HERE.